FJakovljevic/FJakovljevic.github.io/_pages/about.md

 ### Personal Interests:

 Beyond my professional life, I immerse myself in various creative and physical pursuits.
-I spent a significant part of my life dancing; I enjoy the rhythms and movements of Bachata, Kizomba, and Argentine tango.
+I spent a significant part of my life dancing; I enjoy the rhythms and movements of Bachata, Kizomba, and Argentine Tango.

 Traveling is another passion of mine, and I cherish the experiences and perspectives it brings.
-As a photography enthusiast, I capture the palaces to where i travel through the lens of my Sony α7 II, finding beauty in all parts of world.
+As a photography enthusiast, I capture the palaces where I travel through the lens of my Sony α7 II, finding beauty in all parts of world.

 While I often find myself deep in code, I strive to read more books to broaden my horizons.
-From time to time i like to do a DIY home project and fixes.
+From time to time i like to do a DIY home projects and fixes.

 Staying physically active and enjoying the outdoors are also something important to me.
 And I play DnD...